lzzspectral/lzzspectral.github.io/index.md

 The inequality relates the property of conductance to $\lambda_2$.
 It implies that if $\lambda_2$ is small, the graph is partitionable.
 If $\lambda_2$ is large, the graph is not partitionable.

-We can see that using the above eigenvector approach, the 2-way spectral clustering algorithm is able to find a cut that has at most **twice** the conductance as the optimal one of conductance $\phi(G)$.
+We can see that using the above eigenvector approach, the 2-way spectral clustering algorithm is able to find a cut that has at most **twice** the conductance as the optimal one.

 ---